davidcoles/vc5/README.md

 * ✅ Observability via a web console and Prometheus metrics
 * 🚧 Simple API to enable embedding into your own project
 * 🚧 Extension to support LVS/IPVS for non-DRS operation

+## Performance

+This has mostly been tested using Icecast backend servers with clients pulling a mix of low and high bitrate streams (48kbps - 192kbps).

+It seems that a VMWare guest (4 core, 8GB) using the XDP generic driver will support 100K concurrent clients, 380Mbps/700Kpps through the load balancer and 8Gbps of traffic from the backends directly to the clients.

+On a single (non-virtualised) Intel Xeon Gold 6314U CPU (2.30GHz 32 physical cores, with hyperthreading enabled for 64 logical cores) and an Intel 10G 4P X710-T4L-t ethernet card, I was able to run 700K streams at 2Gbps/3.8Mpps ingress traffic and 46.5Gbps egress.
+The server was more than 90% idle.
+Unfortunately I did not have the resources available to create more clients/servers.

 ## About